×

 Rest is crucial in the treatment and recovery of a concussion.
 No intense and physical activities will be permitted.
 Activities will be added back slowly when symptoms recede.

-The treatment for a concussion depends on the severity of the symptoms.
-Most concussions can be healed at home and treatment includes:
+Concussion treatment varies based on the severity of the symptoms.
+Most concussions can be healed at home, and treatment includes:

 • Over-the-counter pain relievers